n4ar/MelloOS/README.md

 - Ready: Waiting in runqueue
 - Running: Currently executing on a CPU
 - Sleeping: Waiting for timer
-- Blocked: Waiting for IPC or child process
+- Blocked: Waiting for I/O, IPC, or child process
+- Stopped: Suspended by signal (SIGTSTP, SIGTTIN, SIGTTOU)
 - Zombie: Terminated but exit code not collected
 - Terminated: Fully cleaned up and slot reusable

+**Signal States**:
+- Pending: Signal queued but not yet delivered
+- Blocked: Signal masked by process
+- Delivered: Signal handler invoked or default action taken

 ## 🚧 Current Development Status